jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 < Triangles can converge types, right?
 Give a symbol three types?
 Think about that. >
 < I might use sheer triangles for *pure* overlap establishment. >
 < Circle structure and triangle structure as separate hierarchies.
 One was originally  called containment hierarchy, while the other was called the inheritance hierarchy. >
-< Procedure and object hierarchy regarded separately... >
+< Command and object hierarchy regarded separately... >

 Members can be grouped by different criteria.
 Groups can overlap, therefore triangles can overlap.
 This goes against object oriented programming, because objects can’t overlap.